 As stated above, it’s too early to tell whether the program will work more efficiently than legacy appeals.
 Regardless, Veterans and their advocates should base their ultimate decisions on individual cases and circumstances.

-Berry Law Firm was founded by Vietnam War veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military Veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.
+Berry Law was founded by Vietnam War veteran and legendary trial lawyer John Stevens Berry Sr. We are proud to have many military Veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.

-If you need to appeal a VA decision, Berry Law Firm may be able to help.
+If you need to appeal a VA decision, Berry Law may be able to help.
 We have been successfully representing veterans before the VA, the BVA, and the CAVC for decades.
 Contact us today for a free evaluation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.